1. DEBT SOLUTIONS

 Some options to consider instead of debt settlement include:

-• Debt consolidation: If you can qualify for one, taking out a debt consolidation loan could help you lower your monthly payments.
-A longer repayment term or lower interest rate could help you get breathing room in your budget.
+Debt consolidation: If you can qualify for one, taking out a debt consolidation loan could help you lower your monthly payments.
+Debt consolidation replaces multiple payments with one.
+It can lower your interest rate and/or monthly payment, giving you the breathing room you need.

 Personal loan balances – average debt by selected states